UW ADRC faculty, doctors, researchers, research fellows

-Cindy Mayer, DO, is an advanced ADRC and VA Northwest Network MIRECC fellow who studied at the College of Osteopathic Medicine of the Pacific in Pomona, California, and is board certified in nuclear medicine.
+Cindy Mayer, DO, is an advanced ADRC and VA Northwest Network MIRECC fellow who studied at the College of Osteopathic Medicine of the Pacific in Pomona, California, and is board certified in nuclear medicine and neurology.
 Dr. Mayer's research focuses on neuroimaging in neurodegenerative disease and traumatic brain injury.

 Curriculum Vitae for Cindy Mayer, DO